PuzzleDev/django-jom/README.md

 django-jom is developed and maintained by [PuzzleDev](www.puzzledev.com).

-django-jom is based on the SSMVC pattern which was originally designed by Michele Sama (@msama) and Franco Raimondi.
+django-jom is based on the SSMVC pattern which was originally designed by Michele Sama (@msama) and Franco Raimondi (@fraimondi).